-4) Model and verbalise respect and that you are a learner too
+4) Model and verbalise that you are a learner too (including about current events)

 Build a culture of respect where all students feel respected and know that while people may look different to them or do things in different ways all people deserve respect.
 Some of this will come through doing 1-3 above but it's vital to make it explicit too.